-Asking a babysitter to perform a background check might make you feel bad or seem unnecessary.
-But they are pretty standard in the industry, especially for full-time babysitters and nannies who work for agencies and undergo mandatory background checks.
+Asking a babysitter to perform a background check might make you feel bad or seem unnecessary. hey are pretty standard in the industry, especially for full-time babysitters and nannies who work for agencies and undergo mandatory background checks.
 There's no need to feel bad about asking your sitter for a background check.

 There's more than just background checks and following up with your babysitter's references when it comes to making sure they're a good fit.

 Do they need to have flexible hours in case you're later than expected?
-What duties, like cooking meals for your kids or washing their laundry, will they also be responsible for?
+What duties, like cooking meals for your children or washing their laundry, will they also be responsible for?
 What training like CPR and first aid will you require?
 How much are you willing to pay them?
 These are all questions you need to consider before you even begin looking for a babysitter.

 How you look for candidates.
 Finding potential babysitters who come recommended by family or friends is an ideal place to start.
 Then you already have at least one positive reference before you even speak to them.